 1952: After premiering locally in March of 1950 and featuring short musical films that were precursors to the modern music video, a new edition of music and dance television show Bandstand, hosted by radio disc jockey Bob Horn, was first broadcast as a local show from WFIL-TV in Philadelphia, Pennsylvania.
 Horn was fired after a drunk driving arrest in 1956 and after producer Tony Mammarella spent a brief period as host, Dick Clark was hired to fill the role permanently.
 The show was later picked up nationally by ABC and renamed American Bandstand in 1957.

 1957: Jimmie Rodgers’ first hit single, “Honeycomb,” topped the Billboard Top 100 and R&B charts.

-1957: “Keep A-Knockin’” by Little Richard entered the Billboard top 40 on its way to #8 during its 12-week chart run.
-It was Richards’ seventh top 40 hit on the pop chart, and his eighth to reached the top three on the R&B chart.
+1957: “Keep A-Knockin’” by Little Richard entered the Billboard top 40 on its way to #8 during its twelve-week chart run.
+It was Richards’ seventh top 40 hit on the pop chart and his eighth to reached the top three on the R&B chart.

-1963: The Rolling Stones recorded “I Wanna Be Your Man,” written for them by John Lennon and Paul McCartney of the Beatles, at Kingsway Sound in London.
+1963: The Rolling Stones recorded “I Wanna Be Your Man,” a song written for them by John Lennon and Paul McCartney of the Beatles, at Kingsway Sound in London.

 1967: Jackie Wilson reached the top of the Billboard R&B chart for the sixth and final time with “(Your Love Keeps Lifting Me) Higher and Higher.”